Silkworm Eggs & Hatchlings

 hatch-lings shrivel and perish, it is not caused by disease, but may be due to one or more of the

-following: Dry food, pesticide/insecticide, direct heat, excessive moisture.
+following: Dry chow or mulberry leaf that is too mature for the baby worms, pesticide/insecticide, direct heat, excessive moisture.

 If you are unable to source immature leaf for your hatch-lings, please purchase silkworm chow.
-It
+The chow can be frozen for use with future colonies once your silkworms are eating mulberry leaves.

 Silkworm Care Instructions